ainsleyfreedman01/TheCompPendium_ArticleTopics/README.md

 Each article in this repository represents a topic I’ve covered or will cover on my blog.
 These articles aim to explain complex computer science topics in a clear and approachable way.

 ### Planned Articles:
-- Article 1: What is computer science, anyway?
 - Article 2: What can I do with computer science?
 - Article 3: There are so many languages...where should I start?
 - Article 4: AI: Where does it fit in?
 - Article 5: AI: Responsible use and ethics

 ### Published Articles:
-Coming Soon!
+- Article 1: What is computer science, anyway?

 ## Contributing
 If you’d like to contribute to this repository or suggest topics for future articles, feel free to open an issue or submit a pull request.